myclarity/myclarity.github.io/terms-of-use.md

 5. The following statement: “The information in this notice is accurate and, under penalty of perjury, I am the owner, or authorized to act on behalf of the owner, of the copyright or of an exclusive right that is allegedly infringed”; and
 6. An electronic or physical signature of the owner of the copyright or a person authorized to act on the owner's behalf.

-Our designated copyright agent to receive such claims can be reached at [info@smartdate.global](mailto:info@smartdate.global).
+Our designated copyright agent to receive such claims can be reached at [info@clarityapp.io](mailto:info@clarityapp.io).
 We may, in appropriate circumstances, disable or terminate the accounts of users who may be repeat infringers.

 This process does not limit our ability to pursue any other remedies we may have to address suspected infringement.